ADHD symptoms are stress symptoms

 2.10.
 Sexual problems / loss of libido (not an ADHD symptom)

-Sexual problems / loss of libido are a symptom of stress568
+Sexual problems / loss of libido are a symptom of stress679

-Libido suppression is a direct effect of the stress hormone CRH.2930
+Suppression of the libido is a direct effect of the stress hormone CRH.3031

-Sexual problems or listlessness are not typical ADHD symptoms, but they do occur in ADHD.
+Sexual problems or listlessness are not typical ADHD symptoms, but they do occur with ADHD.

-In ADHD, disturbed sexuality tends to be mentioned as a common comorbidity.35 Sexuality is further mentioned as an addictive object and a means of tension relief in ADHD.36 One study found less sexual satisfaction, more sexual desire, more sexual dysfunction, and riskier sexual behavior in ADHD sufferers.37
+Disordered sexuality tends to be mentioned as a common comorbidity in ADHD.36 Sexuality is further mentioned as an addictive item and a means of tension relief in ADHD.37 One study found less sexual satisfaction, more sexual desire, more sexual dysfunction and riskier sexual behavior in people with ADHD.38

-The number of sexual partners in ADHD is typically increased, and first sex occurs earlier on average than in unaffected individuals.
-A decrease in libido is sometimes cited in conjunction with medication for ADHD38 or depression.
+The number of sexual partners with ADHD is typically increased and the first sex takes place earlier on average than in those not affected.
+A decrease in libido is sometimes mentioned in connection with medication for ADHD39 or depression.

 3. Emotional symptoms

-Frequent sadness is known as a stress symptom.8
+Frequent sadness is known as a stress symptom.9

-Despair is a direct effect of the stress hormone CRH.3930 In contrast, noise or movies rarely trigger cortisolergic stress.
+Despair is a direct effect of the stress hormone CRH.4031 Noise or movies, on the other hand, rarely trigger cortisolergic stress.

-In ADHD: dysphoria with inactivity as the main symptom; in addition, true depression often occurs as a comorbidity.
+In ADHD: Dysphoria with inactivity as the main symptom; in addition, genuine depression often occurs as a comorbidity.

-Self-esteem problems are typical symptoms of severe stress.3319
+Self-esteem problems are typical symptoms of severe stress.3420

 - Suicidal tendency